 IMPORTANT: If you are having supply problems, please read our article on milk supply issues which discusses several common reasons why breastfeeding mothers have supply issues and how to fix them.

 Most breastfeeding problems are preventable and fixable, and many are caused by incorrect latch or scheduled feeding.
 Only a small percent are due to medical conditions – an example of this is hypoplasia (insufficient glandular breast tissue).
 Introducing dummies, formula or nipple shields may make the problem worse, as the baby is feeding less from the breast, so it wont stimulate the production of more breastmilk.
 Please contact the Australian Breastfeeding Association for support or hire a lactation consultant (IBCLCs are best) to help diagnose whats really going on.
 Most GP’s are not well trained in breastfeeding and can’t give the same level of advice and support that well trained breastfeeding workers can.

 Oven temp: Preheat to 170C or 338F

 Makes approx: 14-16 cookies using a tablespoon (double recipe for more)

-Please try to source organic, local ingredients where possible – so much better for you.
+When making these lactation cookies, please try to source organic, local ingredients where possible – they’re so much better for you.
 I’ve tried to use healthy alternatives where I can, but the lactation cookies need to be sweet enough to hide the very bitter taste of one of the most powerful ingredients!